erymuzuan/rx/source/web/web.sph/docs/custom-login-page.md

 ﻿#Creates your own brand login page

-Since Reactive Developer doesnot dictate on how your security is handled, it's all up to the developers responsibility to create their own security mecanishm that follows ASP.Net security pipe line.
+Since Reactive Developer does not dictate on how your security is handled, it's all up to the developers responsibility to create their own security mechanism that follows ASP.Net security pipe line.

 ## Custom Login Page with ASP.Net MVC